ReQ1600/kinova_gen3_control_cpp/README.md

 ### Building

-To build from source, clone the latest version from this repository into your colcon workspace and build the package using:
+To build from source, clone the latest version from this and interfaces repository into your colcon workspace and build the package using:
 ~~~
   cd <your_workspace_name>/src
   git clone https://github.com/ReQ1600/kinova_gen3_control_interfaces.git